What Should You Not Do During A Hostage Rescue Attempt

 Why it’s dangerous: Excessive force increases the likelihood of unint

-What to do instead: Adhere strictly to rules of engagement that emphasize proportionality and precision.
+What to do instead: Adhere strictly to rules of engagement that make clear proportionality and precision.
 Train continuously to make split-second threat assessments.
 Prioritize non-lethal options when feasible and always verify a target’s status before engaging.
 The objective is to neutralize the threat, not to eliminate the individual unless absolutely necessary.

 Conclusion